tc39/proposal-import-attributes/README.md

 // Not selected
 import value from "module" with type: "json";

-// Current proposal, to settle on before Stage 3 import value from "module" assert { type: "json" };
+// Proposal that was approved from Stage 2 to Stage 3 the first time import value from "module" assert { type: "json" };
 ```